 After the law passed, activists brought challenges in the Constitutional Court of Uganda and the East African Court of Justice.
 In a unanimous ruling, the Constitutional Court of Uganda struck down the law, finding the Act was impermissibly passed without a necessary quorum of legislators (Wesaka, 2014).
 Rebecca Kadaga, the Speaker of Parliament who shepherded the bill to passage, vowed to retable the bill in 2016 (Kuchu Times, 2016).
 Even in the absence of the bill, advocacy groups in Uganda have documented persistent human rights violations against LGBTI and kuchu Ugandans, including arrests and detention, torture, threats and incidents of violence, loss of property, invasion of privacy, and deprivations of housing, education, and employment (Jjuuko, 2013; SMUG, 2016).

 Although it received less attention internationally, Nigeria’s Same-Sex Marriage (Prohibition) Act similarly sought to criminalize both same-sex relationships and civil society engagement.
 The legislation was ostensibly introduced to prohibit same-sex marriage, and established criminal penalties of 14 years imprisonment for anyone who enters into a same-sex marriage or civil union (Same-Sex Marriage (Prohibition) Act, 2013).
 In addition to its provisions on same-sex marriage, the legislation also criminalized “the public show of same-sex amorous relationship directly or indirectly” and “the registration of gay clubs, societies and organizations, their sustenance, processions and meetings,” with either offense punishable by up to 10 years imprisonment (Same-Sex Marriage (Prohibition) Act, 2013).
-Research in the wake of the Same-Sex Marriage (Prohibition) Act suggests that it has had a profound effect on LGBT communities and advocates in Nigeria, ranging from incidents of threats and violence to a contraction of spaces for free expression and association (Adebanjo, 2015; Ifekandu, 2015; Leitner Center et al., 2015).
+Research in the wake of the Same-Sex Marriage (Prohibition) Act suggests that it has had a profound effect on LGBT communities and advocates in Nigeria, ranging from incidents of threats and violence to a contraction of spaces for free expression and association (Adebanjo, 2015; Ifekandu, 2015; Leitner Center for International Law and Justice, PEN Nigeria, & PEN American Center, 2015).

 Furthermore, the general shift toward decriminalization in sub-Saharan Africa and elsewhere contains a major caveat for same-sex practicing women.
 In some instances, laws prohibiting same-sex activity between men alone have been equalized not by decriminalizing same-sex activity between men, but by additionally criminalizing same-sex activity between women.
-This was evident in penal reform in Botswana in 1998, the Gambia and Zambia in 2005, and Malawi in 2011 (Human Dignity Trust, 2016; Mwakasungula, 2013; Tabengwa & Nicols, 2013).
-The criminalization of women’s sexuality has received less attention than criminalization of sexual activity among men, in part due to the considerable funding allotted to HIV/AIDS advocacy for MSM and emphasis on the ways that criminalization impedes responses to male-to-male transmission of HIV.
+This was evident in penal reform in Botswana in 1998, the Gambia and Zambia in 2005, and Malawi in 2011 (Human Dignity Trust, 2016; Mwakasungula, 2013; Tabengwa & Nicol, 2013).
+The criminalization of women’s sexuality has received less attention than criminalization of sexual activity among men, in part due to the considerable funding allotted to HIV/AIDS advocacy for men who have sex with men (MSM) and emphasis on the ways that criminalization impedes responses to male-to-male transmission of HIV.
 Even in countries without explicit provisions criminalizing same-sex activity between women, women who are or are perceived to be LGBTI face various forms of violence, discrimination, and exclusion shaped by multiple marginalizations (GALCK, 2016).
-In South Africa, where so-called “curative rape” has been most prominently discussed, for example, black lesbians are “positioned as doubly vulnerable to gender-based violence,” with gender, race, sexuality, and class intersecting in complex ways (Mkhize et al., 2010, p.
+In South Africa, where so-called “curative rape” has been most prominently discussed, for example, black lesbians are “positioned as doubly vulnerable to gender-based violence,” with gender, race, sexuality, and class intersecting in complex ways (Mkhize, Bennett, Reddy, & Moletsane, 2010, p.
 26).

 Internationally, too, sub-Saharan African governments have shown some willingness to recognize the human rights abuses that LGBTI people face around the world.
 In 2011, South Africa initiated a groundbreaking resolution before the UN Human Rights Council that called for a study and panel discussion on violence and discrimination on the basis of SOGI (UN Human Rights Council, 2011).
 Although few governments in sub-Saharan Africa voted in favor of the resolution, a number abstained from the vote and the resolution ultimately passed.
 In 2014, a second resolution regarding SOGI was brought to a vote, and it again passed with several abstentions (UN Human Rights Council, 2014).
 In these and other efforts, delegations from the region have shown some willingness to recognize that gross violations of LGBTI people’s rights merit attention as a human rights concern.